 Flowood Antique Flea Market, 1325 Flowood Dr, Flowood, MS 39232, USA

 With a motto that states, "Just about anything you can think of, you can find at

 in Flowood," you know this is one stop worth making.
 Open every Saturday and Sunday, The Flea Market is made up of numerous vendors, selling furniture, baseball cards, vintage radios, military items, pottery, antique clocks, and more.

 Central Mississippi Flea Market, 113 N Natchez St, Kosciusko, MS 39090, USA

 Kosciusko’s Central Mississippi Flea Market takes up 17,000 square feet and includes 52 vendors, many of whom are permanent fixtures.
 Merchandise includes, but is not limited to, antiques, vintage glassware and china, old signs, bottles, vintage ephemera, tools, and, "rusted gold," all of which can be perused year-round, Wednesday through Saturday.

-Been to any of the flea markets listed above, or do you frequent another in the state?
+Been to any of the flea markets listed above, do you agree that they are some of the best flea markets in Mississippi?
+Or do you frequent any other Mississippi flea markets?
 Tell us in the comments section below!

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.